Skip to content

 Mark 4-5 Yes?
 You score high on extroversion.
 Being extroverted means you are more sensitive to positive events, good things make you feel great!
 You probably find parties energizing, enjoy the thrill of taking a bit of a risk, and have a glass-half-full optimism.
 But you can get yourself into trouble chasing too much fun.
 Biochemically, this personality trait comes from having extra-effective dopamine channels in your brain.

 Mark 1-2 Yes?
 You score low on extroversion.
-You'd probably prefer a walk in the park to bungee-jumping, and you may not feel the need to get out and socialize as much as others.
+You may be more of an armchair traveler than one who leaps at the prospect of adventure, and you may not get as much out of socializing as others.
 Schedule yourself some me-time this winter for maximum contentment.

 Next 5 Questions: Yes or No?